CCQC/PES-Learn/1_Tutorials/0_water_pes_command_line_interface/cli_tutorial.md

 ### 3.5 Analyzing model performance using Python
 One can use Python to further analyze the performance of a PES-Learn ML model.
 Here's a simple example of how to evaluate the error of a PES-Learn ML model as a function of energy relative to the global minimum.
+The following python file `analyze.py` must be in the same directory as the auto-generated `compute_energy.py` file, the dataset file `PES.dat`, and the saved ML model file `model.json` or `model.pt` depending on if it is a GP or NN model.

 ```python
 from compute_energy import pes